Cosmo Gordon Lang: Childhood and family

-Cosmo Gordon Lang was born in 1864 at the manse in Fyvie, Aberdeenshire, the third son of the local Church of Scotland minister, John Marshall Lang, and his wife Hannah Agnes Lang.
+Cosmo Gordon Lang was born on 31 October 1864 at the manse in Fyvie, Aberdeenshire, the third son of the local Church of Scotland minister, John Marshall Lang, and his wife Hannah Agnes Lang.
 Cosmo was baptised at Fyvie church by a neighbouring minister, the name "William" being added inadvertently to his given names, perhaps because the local laird was called William Cosmo Gordon.
 The additional name was rarely used subsequently.
 In January 1865 the family moved to Glasgow on John Lang's appointment as a minister in the Anderston district.
 Subsequent moves followed: in 1868 to Morningside, Edinburgh and, in 1873, back to Glasgow when John Lang was appointed minister to the historic Barony Church.

 Among Cosmo's brothers were Marshall Buchanan Lang, who followed his father into the Church of Scotland, eventually serving as its Moderator in 1935; and Norman Macleod Lang, who served the Church of England as Bishop suffragan of Leicester.

 In Glasgow, Lang attended the Park School, a day establishment where he won a prize for an essay on English literature and played the occasional game of football; otherwise, he recorded, "I was never greatly interested in [the school's] proceedings."
 Holidays were spent in different parts of Scotland, most notably in Argyll to which, later in life, Lang would frequently return.
 In 1878, at the age of 14, Lang sat and passed his matriculation examinations.
 Despite his youth, he began his studies at the University of Glasgow later that year.